Birthare/evolent-health/README.md

       - **Search User:** A client side filter has been implemented for achieving this feature which is capable of filtering the records as per user's search requests at run time.
         ![SearchUser](https://raw.githubusercontent.com/Birthare/evolent-health/master/src/assets/images-document/SearchUser.JPG)
-      - **Add New User:** On click of this button, a UI form will be displayed wherein user needs to to fill the bare minimum information (i.e. First Name, Last Name, Email, Phone and Active Status) and submit the request for creating an user's record in the system.
+      - **Add New User:** On click of this button, a UI form will be displayed wherein user needs to fill the bare minimum information (i. e.
+First Name, Last Name, Email, Phone and Active Status) and submit the request for creating an user's record in the system.
 I have incorporated an interesting feature where one can create new users even with keeping them deactivated initially, however they can again be made active at a later point in time.
 Once the user is added, the record for this user can be seen in the User Directory grid.

       ![AddNewUser](https://raw.githubusercontent.com/Birthare/evolent-health/master/src/assets/images-document/AddNewUser.JPG)